Tim Pickup: Post Rugby League career

-Upon Tim Pickup's retirement as a player from the Bulldogs at the end of the 1979 season, Peter "Bullfrog" Moore convinced Pickup to move into team administration and he made a seamless transition to Director of the Football Club.
-Tim served in this capacity until the end of the 1995 season, and again from 2002 to 2004.
-Scouting was also one of his duties, his most notable discovery being Australian representative David Gillespie.
-Tim was awarded Life Membership at Canterbury-Bankstown in 1985 for his 10 years of continuous service with the team, from player to Front Office.
+Upon Tim Pickup's retirement as a player from the Bulldogs at the end of the 1979 season, Peter "Bullfrog" Moore convinced Pickup to move into team administration, and he became the director of the football club, until the end of the 1995 season, and again from 2002 to 2004.
+In 1985, Pickup was awarded life membership at Canterbury-Bankstown for his 10 years of continuous service with the team.